Skip to main content

 Apply

 Think about your program and the unique opportunities that exist in your community.
-Using your notes from the Creativity Observation Activity in the Explore section, brainstorm how your staff may utilize the environment, incorporate community partnerships and partner with families to support children’s creative development with Creativity Planning Tool.
+Using your notes from the Creativity Observation activity in the Explore section, brainstorm how your staff may utilize the environment, incorporate community partnerships and partner with families to support children’s creative development with Creativity Planning Tool.

 Glossary